Local Rule 42.6

 This rule applies to all Victorian Owners, regardless of where the greyhound is located.

-The wind down period should help the Owner understand the type of pet home their greyhound may be suitable for.
-More information is available in GRV’s ‘Racing to Retirement’ guide.
+The wind-down period should help the Owner understand the type of pet home their greyhound may be suitable for.
+More information is available in GRV’s ‘Racing to Retirement’ guide which was updated in May 2018.

 The second part of the rule requires an Owner to undertake specific minimum re-homing attempts to avoid euthanasia including: